reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 {{% /info %}}

 \
-Now Let's learn processing HTTP responses using a response handler.
+Now let's learn processing HTTP responses using a response handler.

 The motivation behind using a response handler in Apache HttpClient is to provide a structured and reusable way to process HTTP responses.